davidclin/gcp-alibaba-vpn/redundancy.md

 The following procedure configures one external IP address for the first Cloud VPN gateway.

-Repeat the procedure to create a second external IP address for the second Cloud VPN gateway.
+Repeat procedure to create a second external IP address for the second Cloud VPN gateway.

 1. In the GCP Console,
 [go to the External IP addresses page](https://pantheon.corp.google.com/networking/addresses/list).